hazelcast/hazelcast-jet/site/docs/sql/00a-basic-commands.md

 ### Transactional behavior

 In SQL a statement is always atomic.
 In streaming SQL this is not
-possible: a statement can run for infinite time, if it was atomic, we will never see any result.
-Therefore Jet relaxed the behavior: the sink is free to define its own transaction semantics.
-Due to support for fault tolerance it might even have at-least-once semantics.
-If a query fails, you might see partial results written.
+possible: since the SQL statement never completes, we will never see any result.
+Therefore Jet relaxes the behavior: the sink is free to define its own transaction semantics.
+Jet has the option to support fault tolerance with at-least-once semantics, violating strict atomicity.
+Also, if a query fails, you might see partial results written.

 ## Case sensitivity

 Identifiers such as table and column names are case-sensitive.
 Function names and SQL keywords aren't.
 If your identifier contains special characters, use `"` to quote.
 For example, if your map is named `my-map`:

 ```sql
 SELECT * FROM "my-map";  -- works